Best Tea for Non Tea Drinkers

 Oolong tea basics

 When it comes to teas, consider oolong tea the wild card in the group.
-While green tea is only minimally oxidized (and white tea even less than that), oolong tea is partially oxidized, falling closer to the fully oxidized black tea.
+While green tea is only minimally oxidized (and white tea even less so), oolong tea is partially oxidized, falling closer to the fully oxidized black tea.

 Herbal tea basics